uhh-lt/newsleak-docker/README.md

 ## Troubleshooting

 1. Not enough RAM: Preprocessing will be slow or even abort, if your Docker setup has not enough memory.
 Allow to use at least 8 GB.
-2. Different docker naming: docker-compose will use the directory name containing `docker-compose.yml` as a prefix for orchestrated containers.
-If you have placed it in a directory other than `newsleak-docker` you need to change the commands above accordingly.
+2. Different docker naming: docker-compose will use the directory name containing `docker-compose.yml` as a prefix for orchestrated containers (some special characters such as dashes are removed from the directory name beforehand).
+If you have placed it in a directory other than `newsleak-docker`, `mynewsleak` for instance, you need to change the commands above accordingly.
+Replace `newsleakdocker_newsleak-ui_1` with `mynewsleak_newsleak-ui_1` in steps 1 and 3.